 There are many causes of tooth loss, including periodontal disease, decay, and trauma.
 Dentures have been used to replace missing teeth for many years.
 Dentures are removable replacements for your teeth, designed to look and function like your natural teeth and surrounding gum tissue.

 The loss of your teeth can have a negative impact on your self-confidence, your bite, and your ability to chew food.
 Since your teeth provide structure and support to your cheeks, tooth loss can result in facial sagging and make you appear older than you are.
 It is essential that your missing teeth are replaced as soon as possible.
 Alternatives to dentures include dental implants and fixed bridges.

 Recommended for patients who are missing some teeth on a particular arch.
 Fixed partial dentures, better known as crown-and-bridge dentures, are made from crowns that are fitted on the remaining teeth to act as abutments, and pontics made from materials to resemble the missing teeth.
 Fixed bridges are more expensive than removable appliances but are more stable.

 Worn by patients who are missing all of the teeth on a single arch or both arches.
 Dentures are generally fabricated from acrylic resins, but advances in modern cosmetic dentistry have made a wide variety of materials available for dentures.
-Your Coquitlam dentist at Sunrise Dental Clinic will recommend and explain those different options, including the latest flexible cosmetic dentures.
+Your Coquitlam denture experts at Sunrise Dental Clinic will recommend and explain the different options, including the latest flexible cosmetic dentures.

 Hygiene Tips for Denture Wearers